styled-components/polished/README.md

 ## TypeScript Definitions

 `✨ polished` has [TypeScript](https://www.typescriptlang.org/) definitions to allow the library to be used in any TypeScript project.
+You will need to set `moduleResolution` to `node` in your `tsconfig.json` in order to use `✨ polished` with TypeScript.

 ### Babel plugin